Annual budget cycle

 Prior to commencement of the Budget process, agencies may choose to opt-in to the streamlined Budget Process (available to agencies with under $100 million of service appropriation in the previous financial year).

-ERC Budget deliberations (February – March)
+ERC Budget deliberations (February-March)

 With the State’s resources being finite, the setting of the State Budget is very competitive.
 The goal of the deliberations is to enable ERC to make decisions which achieve the best allocation of State funds.

-ERC provides its recommendations to Cabinet.
+ERC provides its recommendations to Cabinet, and Cabinet is the final decision-maker.

-Budget Paper production
+Budget Paper production (April-May)

-Treasury compiles and produces the following key Budget products:
+DTF compiles and produces the following key Budget products:

 • Budget Paper No. 1 – Budget Speech